 But finding a sneaker that stays secure without being overly tight, offers all-day support that won’t fade, and doesn’t feel like a sweatbox is not an easy task.
 Not to mention, our feet contain about one quarter of all the bones in the human body, and arch height, foot width, and pressure points vary wildly.
 Point being: not every sneaker will be comfortable for every person.

-With that in mind, however, we’ve compiled a list of some of the most comfortable sneakers on the market that you should consider picking up right now.
+With that in mind, however, we’ve compiled a list of some of the most comfortable shoes on the market that you should consider picking up right now.
+From New Balance and adidas to the most comfortable Nike shoes on the market.
 Scroll on for a selection your feet will thank you for.

 New Balance 990v4

 New Balance, in general, is at the crest of the dad sneaker trend, but its reputation for comfort is not a passing fad.
 The 990’s firm rubber midsole is supportive and props your heels up.
 A soft encapsulated EVA insert provides cushioning and the mesh panels on the upper keep things breathable.
 They might look like they were made for chubby white guys, but that’s worth the sacrifice.

 The Nike Air Force 1 is one of the most recognizable sneakers in the game and, thankfully, one of the most comfortable Nike shoes as well.
 The comfort fresh out of the box is questionable, but after a couple of wears, it’s undeniable.
 The substantial sole doesn’t degrade and contains a hidden Air pocket for all-day comfort.
 While they’re a bit on the heavier side, they aren’t so clunky they become obstructive.
 For under $100, you can’t ask for much more.